As of 08/07/2025

 YTD

 For more information on this pattern, read Encyclopedia of Chart Patterns Second EditionEncyclopedia of Chart Patterns 2nd Edition book., pictured on the right, pages 829 to 843.
-That chapter gives a complete review of the chart pattern, compared to what is described below.
+That chapter gives a complete review of the event pattern, compared to what is described below.
+NOTE: The third edition of the book does not include event patterns, such as the dead-cat bounce.

 If you click on the above link and then buy the book (or anything) while at Amazon.com, the referral will help support this site.
 Thanks.